Abolitionism in Brazil: Imperial period

 Criticized in the United Kingdom itself for pretending to make England the "moral guardian of the world," in Brazil, the Aberdeen Act provoked panic in slave traders and landowners.
 The immediate consequence of the act was the significant and paradoxical increase in the slave trade, due to the anticipation of slave purchases before the definitive prohibition and, especially, the great increase in the price of slaves.
 Caio Prado Júnior says that in 1846, 50,324 slaves entered Brazil, and in 1848, 60,000.
 It is estimated that until 1850, the country received 3.5 million African captives.

 British warships chased suspicious vessels into Brazilian waters and threatened to blockade ports involved in the slave trade.
 There were incidents, exchanges of fire in Paraná.
 Some Brazilian captains, before being boarded, threw their human cargo into the ocean.
-They were farmers or landowners, all slaveholders.

 The provinces protested, because at that time in Brazil, slavery was something natural, integrated into the routine and customs, seen as a necessary and legitimate institution.
 An intensely unequal society depended on slaves to maintain itself.

 Yielding to pressure, Dom Pedro II took an important step: his cabinet prepared a bill, presented to the parliament by Minister of Justice Eusébio de Queirós, which adopted effective measures for the extinction of the slave trade.
 Converted into Law No. 581 of September 4, 1850, its article 3 determined that:

 The owner, the captain or master, the pilot, the boatswain and the overloader are guilty of the crime of importing or attempting to import slaves.
 The crew and those who help in the unloading of slaves in Brazilian territory are accomplices, as well as those who contribute to hide them from the authority's knowledge, or to subtract them from apprehension at sea, or in the act of unloading and being pursued.

 One of its articles determined the trial of offenders should be done by the Admiralty, thus passing on to the imperial government the power to judge, which had previously been conferred on local judges.